JanHerca/urantiapedia/input/markdown/en/Herald/Herald_vol15_1.md

 The Call of the Urantia Revelation

 My second major reason for Christian ministry derives from _The Urantia Book_ itself.
-For if we look at what the Urantia Papers really teach we do not find that they direct us to spread Urantia Books—rather, they call for a new revelation of Jesus and his actual teachings.
+For if we look at what the Urantia Papers really teach we do not find that they direct us to spread _Urantia Books_—rather, they call for a new revelation of Jesus and his actual teachings.
 The following quotations should help make this clear:

 There must come a revival of the actual teachings of Jesus… [[UB 170:5.19](/en/The_Urantia_Book/170#p5_19)]